 -Straight design gets boring by the end of the course.
 Usually when I'm done with 18 I can't wait to start another round.
 By the time I was on hole 13 I was like "I wonder what the next hole will be like...oh it's straight...can I go home?"

 -Back 9 isn't as fun as the Front 9

 Other Thoughts: I used to play this course a lot before they changed the layout.
 This is definitely a more challenging, "tournament level" design, but to me it's not as fun as other courses in the area.
+By "tournament level" I mean even pros aren't just going to park it off every tee because of the length.
 I have a lot more fun trying to squeeze different shot shapes through the woods than just throwing straight over and over.

 I went in the middle of the day (around 2:00pm) on a Wednesday and it wasn't crowded at all.
 I waited so long to play this redesign because the congestion used to be awful and I heard the redesign only made it worse, but I didn't see any congestion when I played.

 Update on 9/18/17: I've had some bad experiences with people that play this course in the past.
 There's a certain crowd attracted to this course that is trying to be "rebellious" that I didn't encounter on my first play through of the redesign.
 I thought they decided to find another park to bother...I was wrong.
 I just finished another round and I have to say this course is still a magnet for the wrong type of crowd.